marcygon/TechWave-Backend/README.md

 **5. Registered Event List:** Registered users have access to a list of all events they have registered for, allowing them to keep track of the events they will be attending.

-In summary, the Eventia project is a comprehensive and user-friendly platform that offers an efficient solution for organizing and promoting technology events.
+In summary, the TechWave project is a comprehensive and user-friendly platform that offers an efficient solution for organizing and promoting technology events.
 Both organizers and attendees can benefit from the functionalities offered by the platform, making the dissemination and management of technology events easy and effective.

 <h4 align="center">
 :construction: Project under construction :construction: